11 NCERT CBSE Political Science 2 Freedom

 Explanation

-MCQ Understand Harm Principle
+MCQ Evaluate Harm Principle Application (Serious Harm)

 Answer

-Constraining actions by the force of law should only happen when the 'other-regarding' actions cause serious harm to definite individuals.
+Constraining actions by the force of law should only happen when the other-regarding actions cause serious harm to definite individuals.

 Explanation

-Hint: Think about the 'freedom from' concept.
+Hint: Think about the concept of 'freedom from' and what it implies for individual space.

 Answer